MitchBabin/MitchBabin.github.io/documentation/text-editing-tools.md

   Here is where the output of the report can be finalized.
 Additionally, it allows the addition of an abstract at the beginning of the report.

   ![](https://lh3.googleusercontent.com/WP_0KGfE9spIiFGWNjpdHEx-jIlmu2Jdy0E2lgxTBMzpykbTPfBgPJccBG6XateR8uATm3H-MTHVsBU9RRtR2f1XZYCt5-FMViwFinlVYX4A6hNWSJEo5rTVPgOvoUKg83fKa8JP)

+## Hot-Keys

+The following shortcuts work in any editor window to modify or add features: